UWA-Marine-Ecology-Group-projects/mac-swc/README.md

 Both random points and grid annotation methods have been used for the stereo-BRUV campaigns.
 Waiting on Kye to confirm if they are complete annotations 30/09/2021

+BOSS scripts are tidy but need up to date data 01/10/2021